apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 {% endtabs %}

-The first time you launch the application, below new folders are created automatically under the `<APITestBase_Data>` folder.
+The first time you launch the application, below new folders are created automatically under the `<ATB_DATA_DIR>` folder.

 ```
 database - where system database and a sample database are located.
 Both are H2 databases.